 - Grenadine (a dash)

-- Chill your sparkling wines or Champagnes before serving.
-This slows down the gas molecules. (ours was at room temperature which may be part of the problem we had.)
+- Chill your sparkling wines or champagnes before serving.
+This slows down the gas molecules, helping to build those beautiful bubbles.

-- Use a champagne flute to keep the surface area of your glass small.
+- Use a tall champagne flute to keep the surface area of your glass small.
 The height will contain the bubbles and the narrow shape will concentrate the carbonation.